apache/cordova-docs/docs/en/edge/guide/overview/index.md

   platform.

-* For supporting platforms, the CLI can compile executible applications and run them in an SDK- or browser-based device emulator, depending on the device feature you want to test.
+* For supporting platforms, the CLI can compile executible applications and run them in an SDK-based device emulator.
   <!-- XREF
   (See API and Configuration Guide for details.)
   XREF -->